gabrielrih/setrem-parallel-programming/CLUSTER_CONFIGURATION.md

 mpirun -np 3 ./output
 ```

 > Note that in this case the _mpirun_ are running the code in three different processes but all of them in the same machine.
+Another important thing is that each process is created in a differente vCore, so, in the case, the VM must have thre or more vCores.

 #### Running code to run in multiple machines